Prince Abdi, Jenny Collier and Marcel Lucont at Beaufort House

 Beaufort House hold their comedy evening on the third Thursday of each month and if July’s event was any indication, they are sure to host some truly outstanding acts.
 This is an intimate event for comedians to dry-run material with smaller audiences.
 In turn, audiences can expect an enjoyable and undoubtedly hilarious night out.

-For further information about Beaufort House and future events visit here.
+For further information and future events visit Beaufort House’s website here.